i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

         Length as implied by sig type

     Signature
-        Length as implied by destination public key sig type
+        Length as implied by blinded public key sig type

-        Over expires timestamp, transient sig type, and public key, by the destination public key,
+        Over expires timestamp, transient sig type, and transient public key.

+        Verified with the blinded public key.

 lenOuterCiphertext
     2 bytes